R-kumarrrr/Pdf-Samjho-Streamlit-App/README.md

 <img width="1440" alt="Screenshot 2025-06-20 at 3 34 09 PM" src="https://github.com/user-attachments/assets/cbb1e24a-d4fb-4455-9845-af650e2c4b71" />

 ## 🧑‍💻 Usage
-1. Open the app in your browser (usually at http://localhost:8501).
+1.Open the app in your browser (usually at http://localhost:8501).

-2. Upload a PDF file.
+2.Upload a PDF file.

-3. The app will extract the text, translate it to Hindi, and generate an audio playback.
+3.The app will extract the text, translate it to Hindi, and generate an audio playback.